crmaykish/easy80/README.md

 emulators and hardware projects.

 ## Status
-Pre-development: nothing implemented yet.
+Heavy development, incomplete

 Development plan:
-- [ ] Model the internal state of the CPU (registers, memory access, etc.)
+- [x] Model the internal state of the CPU (registers, memory access, etc.)
 - [ ] Implement some core opcodes to test the speed and accuracy of the model
 - [ ] Add some unit tests to verify CPU functionality
 - [ ] Implement remaining opcodes
 - [ ] Create a test program to load real machine code and debug the emulation

 ## Dependencies
 This project has no compile-time or runtime dependencies.
-It is a standalone C++ library.
+It is a standalone C module.

 ## Building and Testing
 This project uses CMake (minimum version v3.10.2).
 To build the code, you can run the included bash script: `build.sh`